CosmicQ/docker-puppetmaster/README.md

 ssh root@172.16.0.2
 ```

-This will allow you in the container and let you perform actions.
+This will allow you in the container and let you perform server actions.